Nominingue: History

 In March 1883, the first settlers arrived from Montreal.
 By the following year, its first sawmill and flour mill was in operation.
 And in 1884, the parish of Saint-Ignace-de-Loyola-de-Nominingue was established, served by Jesuits until 1891.
 In 1887, its post office opened under the name Nominingue.

 On September 15, 1904, the Village Municipality of Nominingue was formed by separating from the Township Municipality of Loranger.
 This township was created on June 15, 1896, out of unorganized area, and named after Louis-Onésime Loranger.

 The Municipality of Loranger-Partie-Sud-Est was founded on April 29, 1920, when it split off from the Township of Loranger.
 It was renamed the following year to Lacaille, after its first mayor, then in 1931 to Bellerive, and renamed again in 1962 to Bellerive-sur-le-Lac.

 The Municipality of Lac-Nominingue was formed on October 30, 1971, through the amalgamation of the Village Municipality of Nominingue, the Township Municipality of Loranger, and the Municipality of Bellerive-sur-le-Lac.
 On September 16, 2000, it was renamed to Nominingue since there no longer was a Lake Nominingue (this lake was renamed shortly before to Grand lac Nominingue).

+Geography

+From Grand Lac Nominingue, in the northeast of the municipality, the Nominingue River flows southeast.
+The Petite-Nation River crosses the center of the municipality from north to south.
+The Preston River crosses the southeastern tip of the municipality towards the southwest.
+The Saguay River crosses the municipality from the north to the southeast until its mouth in Petit Lac Nominingue.